hls333555/OpenGL/README.md

 OpenGL specifically operates like a **state machine**.
 You set a series of states and then if you want to draw a triangle, which is very contextual, you do not need to pass all OpenGL needs to draw a triangle, in fact, OpenGL knows what it needs to draw a triangle because it is part of the state. **Basically, you just need to tell OpenGL to select a buffer, then select a shader and finally draw the triangle.** Based on which buffer and which shader you've selected, that's going to determine what triangle gets drawn and where etc.

-Since our triangle will not morph and the data will not change in game, we just put the buffer outside the game loop, here is the code to *give OpenGL the triangle data*, you can go to [OpenGL API Documentation](docs.gl) for details of these function usage:
+Since our triangle will not morph and the data will not change in game, we just put the buffer outside the game loop, here is the code to *give OpenGL the triangle data*, you can go to [OpenGL API Documentation](docs.gl) for those detail usages:

 ```cpp
 	float positions[6] = {